mat3rial/silver-guide-argent/en/_posts/2020-05-27-3-accounting-non-monetary-exchanges.md

 {% include nav_yes_no.html
-question="Is the established fair value of the exchange sufficiently accurate?" answer = 1 yes = "go to 3.1" no = "Do not record transaction in financial statements. - end of workflow page" yes_link = "3_1-evaluation-exchange/" no_link = "end/"
+question="Is the established fair value of the exchange sufficiently accurate?" answer = 1 yes = ""
+no = "Do not record transaction in financial statements." yes_link = "3_1-evaluation-exchange/"
+no_link = "end/"
 %}